Learn-Together-Pro/ComputerScience/dbms/concepts.md

 This happens when a transaction re-executes a query returning a set of rows that satisfy a certain condition and finds that another transaction has added or removed rows in the meantime, thus altering the result set of the query.
 It's about the change in the number of rows that satisfy a condition due to inserts or deletes by other transactions.

+While multiversion concurrency control may guarantee freedom from phantom reads, it alone cannot ensure freedom from write skew anomalies.

+> **Write Skew Anomaly**

+A write skew occurs when two transactions concurrently read an overlapping data set, and then each transaction updates some portion of that data set such that the updates are not based on the most recent version of the data.
+This can result in a database state that would not be possible if the transactions were executed serially, thereby violating the database's consistency.

+Only the serializable isolation level guarantees that anomalies such as write skew do not occur.
+While multiversion concurrency control may guarantee freedom from phantom reads, it alone cannot ensure freedom from write skew anomalies.

 ## SQL Isolation Levels

 In summary, the differences between these levels of isolation are based on the degree of protection against different types of read inconsistencies and the level of concurrency that is allowed between transactions.